 There are different cruise options available, usually involving big boats with lots of people, and lasting about half a day.
 Give those a miss and explore the bay and the fjord with a local fisherman, Junior, in his quintessentially Brazilian little boat Barco Lula Lele.

 We met Junior at the pier and started chatting, even though he spoke only Portuguese and we knew about 20 Portuguese words between the three of us.
-Ten minutes later we were agreeing that he would take us on a full day cruise at the incredibly reasonable cost of BR$ 900 for the three of us.
+Ten minutes later we were agreeing that he would take us on a full-day cruise at the incredibly reasonable cost of BR$ 900 for the three of us.
 The best decision we made on the entire trip.

-While often quiet and pensive, Junior is incredibly charismatic – his eyes light up when he tells stories about history and geography of the bay and dim a little when he talks about the big tourist ships causing damage to its ecosystem.
+While often quiet and pensive, Junior is incredibly charismatic – his eyes light up when he tells stories about the history and geography of the bay and dim a little when he talks about the big tourist ships causing damage to its ecosystem.

 Between our semi-descent Spanish and Junior’s very animated style of storytelling, we made enough sense of his stories and learned quite a bit about the bay.